 🔪How To Make Korean Cucumber Salad

-Step One: Start by slicing the cucumbers into thin rounds or your desired shape.
+- Step 1: Start by slicing the cucumbers into thin rounds or your desired shape.
 Place the cucumber slices in a bowl and sprinkle 1 teaspoon of salt over them.
 Set the bowl aside for 10 minutes.
 After 10 minutes, strain the excess water from the cucumbers to remove excess moisture.

-Step Two: In a separate bowl, combine 2 teaspoon soy sauce, 1 tablespoon chili oil, 1 teaspoon sugar, 1 teaspoon sesame oil, 3 cloves of minced garlic, and 2 teaspoon rice vinegar.
+- Step 2: In a separate bowl, combine 2 teaspoon soy sauce, 1 tablespoon chili oil, 1 teaspoon sugar, 1 teaspoon sesame oil, 3 cloves of minced garlic, and 2 teaspoon rice vinegar.
 Stir the dressing mixture until the sugar is completely dissolved.
 Add the prepared dressing to the sliced cucumbers.

 Step Three: Toss the cucumbers with the dressing, ensuring they are evenly coated.
 Garnish the salad with sesame seeds for added flavor and texture.
 Enjoy your Korean-style cucumber Salad!